Two-Factor Authentication for WordPress

 Per-user 2FA settings

 You can customize some 2FA settings on a per-user basis on the user edit page (user profile page).
 Additionally to per-role 2FA settings, you can disable or enable two-factor authentication for a specific user.
 You can choose from “Always enabled”, “Disabled” and “Determined by user role policies”.
+This feature is available in the professional version of WP Cerber.

 As an additional security measure, you can specify a separate email address specifically for delivering verification codes.